seansunn/DisasterResponsePipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ## Licensing, Acknowledgements
 Thanks to Figure Eight for providing the data.
-Feel free to use any of the code in the jupyter notebook.
+Feel free to use any of the code.